 Some pump stations within our wastewater networks have limited storage.
 This means at times of high flows due to wet weather, or during power outages, the network can only manage for a short period of time before we need to manage the overflow risk.
 As inclement weather can bring both wind and rain, there are instances when high flows and power outages occur at the same time.
 In Motueka, the wastewater treatment plant is located adjacent to the coast.
 The plant will be at increasing risk of coastal erosion and flooding due to the effects of climate change.
 The current resource consent for the plant expires in 2035 and requires us to investigate and identify alternative future sites for the plant.

-Table 11 summarises the options that we have considered in order to improve network resilience.
+Table 11 summarises the options that we haveconsidered in order to improve network resilience.

-Table 11: Principal Options to Improve Network Resilience
+TABLE 11: Principal Options to Improve Network Resilience

 PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Network Resilience Provide mobile backup generators We will be able to provide power to key pump stations during power outages enabling the network to continue operating.
-The network will be more resilient and less prone to outages. ✓ \$330,000 2025 - 2034 Increase storage capacity The network will be able to handle higher flows or longer periods of outages.
-The network will be more resilient and less prone to overflows. ✓ \$2.9m 2021 - 2031 Maintain status quo The network will continue to be vulnerable during periods of heavy rain or extended power outages.
-The risk of overflows will remain as is. × N/A Not planned
+The network will be more resilient and less prone to outages.
+Image: A start of the start of \$330,000 2025-2034 Increase storage capacity The network will be able to handle higher flows or longer periods of outages.
+The network will be more resilient and less prone to overflows.
+Image: A start of the start of \$2.9 million 2021 - 2031 Maintain status quo The network will continue to be vulnerable during periods of heavy rain or extended power outages.
+The risk of overflows will remain as is.
+X N/A Not planned